Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Additional Experimental Results

 The main text presents null drift results for a representative subset of metrics under Gaussian noise.
 Here, we present additional results across all metrics evaluated in this work, including RSA, the RV coefficient, and Procrustes distance, as well as results under heavy-tailed noise distributions.

 \Cref{fig:null-drift-full-gaussian} presents results under Gaussian noise for all metrics.
-The severity of null drift varies substantially across metric families: CKA variants exhibit the most severe inflation, followed by RV coefficient and CCA-variants, with neighborhood metrics showing the mildest drift.
-This reflects the structural sensitivity of the metrics to high-dimensional spurious correlations.
+The severity and shape of the null baseline vary substantially across metric families: among the spectral metrics, \gls{cka} variants and the RV coefficient show the strongest monotonic inflation with width, whereas the \gls{cca} family follows a distinct rank-deficiency pattern (mean \gls{cca} peaks near $d \approx n$ then decays, \gls{pwcca} saturates, and \gls{svcca} stays width-insensitive); the neighborhood metrics show the mildest drift.
+This reflects the structural sensitivity of the metrics to high-dimensional spurious correlations. \Gls{rsa} is the exception: as a self-normalized correlation of within-space dissimilarities, its null stays near zero and shows no width-driven drift.
 Critically, calibration eliminates drift across all metrics, collapsing scores to zero regardless of the raw bias magnitude.

 \Cref{fig:null-drift-full-heavy} extends these results to heavy-tailed noise (Student-$t$, $\nu=3$).
-The qualitative pattern is preserved: all metrics exhibit positive drift under the null, and calibration eliminates this drift.
-The magnitude of raw bias is generally higher under heavy-tailed noise, consistent with increased finite-sample variability, yet calibration adapts automatically without requiring distributional knowledge.
+The qualitative pattern is preserved: the confounded metrics exhibit positive drift under the null, and calibration eliminates this drift.
+The magnitude of raw bias under heavy-tailed noise is comparable to the Gaussian case (marginally lower for the spectral metrics), and calibration adapts automatically without requiring distributional knowledge.

+\paragraph{Robustness to the generative process.} The experiments above use i.i.d.\ Gaussian and heavy-tailed noise.
+To confirm that the width confounder is not tied to these specific generators, we also produce representations as $\vect{x}_i=f_x(\vect{a}_i)$ and $\vect{y}_i=f_y(\vect{a}_i)$, where $\vect{a}_i$ is a shared Gaussian input and $f_x,f_y$ are \emph{independent} random linear maps or MLPs, so the two representations share inputs but no systematic structure. \Cref{fig:width-confounder-generative} shows that raw \gls{cka} still inflates with dimensionality $d$ in every regime, while calibrated \gls{cka} stays at zero.
+Sharing inputs through unrelated networks thus produces width-driven inflation rather than genuine convergence, and calibration removes it regardless of how the representations are generated.